 The Publishing Division is responsible for all books and multimedia published by Scholastic Australia.
-This includes trade books published by Scholastic Press, Omnibus Books and Margaret Hamilton Books.
+This includes trade books published by Scholastic Press, Omnibus Books, Koala Books and Margaret Hamilton Books.
 Scholastic Australia publishes around 100 titles each year for children aged three to fourteen.
 The majority of the list is made up of picture books, young fiction and nonfiction, innovative and contemporary books that have great appeal for young people.
 Each year exciting new authors and illustrators are discovered and nurtured.
 In recent years, Scholastic Press has had particular success with series published for the eight-to-twelve age group, including Deltora Quest with sales over 1.2 million.

 Scholastic Australia has a distinguished publishing record with strong and award-winning lists.
 Many books have been short-listed and honoured in the Children's Book Council of Australia's (CBCA) Book of the Year Awards.
 Each year, a significant number of titles receive awards and shortlist nominations in other prestigious Australian and international awards.
 In 2000, The Great Bear, published by Scholastic Press, was awarded the international Bologna Ragazzi Award in the Fiction for Infants category-the first Australian book to receive this honour.

 Best-known for publishing the Australian picture book all-time bestseller Possum Magic, Omnibus Books in 1999 published Fairy Dreams-the first picture book in Australia, and perhaps the world, to be illustrated entirely by digital media.
 Omnibus's Solos, a series of chapter books designed for the beginning reader, have also achieved sustained success.